EnterpriseDB/docs/README.md

 1. Install Gatsby with `npm i -g gatsby-cli`.
 Gatsby is the software that powers the EDB Docs site.

-1. If you should have access to private packages, you'll want to follow these steps so that they're pulled in the next steps.
+1. If you're a member of the EnterpriseDB Github Org, you'll want to follow these steps so that they're pulled in the next steps.

    1. Run `brew install direnv` if you don't have it already.
 Then [follow these steps to add it to your shell.](https://direnv.net/docs/hook.html).